gemfire/gemfire-developer-website/content/blog/threads-used-in-gemfie-function-execution/index.md

 ## Thread Examples

-A thread dump of an Apache Geode server will show many threads.
+A thread dump of a VMware GemFire server will show many threads.
 The ones relevant to this article are shown below.

 A **ServerConnection** looks like: